-Howdy Folks!
-It’s The Kendog with a look at “Creed 2” and “Green Book.”
+Howdy folks!
+It’s The Kendog with a look at “Us” and Disney’s latest “Dumbo.”

 Howdy Folks!
-It’s The Kendog with a look at the latest incarnation of Michael Myers in the new movie “Halloween!”
+It’s The Kendog with a look at “Greta” and “Captain Marvel!”